Uthral/pyavis/README.md

 ## Installation

+`pyavis` was developed and tested using `Python 3.10`.
+Other versions might not be supported.

 `pyavis` supports different backends for visualization and widgets, with different levels of interactivity.
 Currently only a Qt- and an ipywidgets-based backend are supported.
 You can either install the dependencies for both backends or choose the one you want to use.

 ```